andisama/qc-basic/README.md

 Use IBM QISkit (Quantum Information Science kit) in Python to show quantum superposition (with Hadamard gate) and quantum entanglement (bell state, with Hadamard & CNOT gate).
-The quantum circuit is processed both by IBM quantum simulator and IBM real quantum computer (IBMQ)
+The constructed quantum circuit is processed both by IBM quantum simulator and IBM real quantum computer (IBMQ).